greenelab/deep-review/all-sections.md

 expertise, in which case we may acknowledge the application area but not dive into merits or weaknesses of individual methods.*

+`TODO: dropped signaling subsection, decide whether to discuss in intro and why it has received less attention, @rmjDc5rm as example`

 ### Gene expression

 Gene expression measurements characterize the abundance of many thousands of